alessandromassari/vision-project-diyt/README.md

 Feel free to reach out to us with questions, ideas, and suggestions as we continue to refine and improve this project based on these learnings.

 ## 📄 License
+## License

-This project is distributed under the MIT License.
+This project is released under a mixed license:

+- **Code**: MIT License — See LICENSE
+- **Models and documentation**: CC BY-NC 4.0 — Attribution required, commercial use is not allowed.

+© 2025 [Alessandro Massari, Matteo Pelliccione]